tuyuqi/SimpleFlaskWebSite/README.md

 WorkingDirectory=/home/yuqi_tu/SimpleFlaskWebSite
 #!/bin/bash
 ```
-* While *.sh* request to restart the Flask of the WebSite, the *.service* file executes the restart action.
+* While *.sh* requests to restart the Flask of the WebSite, the *.service* file executes the restart action.